dsmedinag/PRWP_10605/README.md

 The information on vacancies corresponds to the 'ofertas laborales' reported by the Public Employment Service (SPE, Spanish acronyms) in the Labor Demand Statistical Annex [https://www.serviciodeempleo.gov.co/dataempleo-spe/demanda-laboral/2022/prueba].

+Finally, the names and codes of departments and municipalities are obtained from the 'Datos Abiertos' page of the Ministry of ICTs [https://www.datos.gov.co/Mapas-Nacionales/Departamentos-y-municipios-de-Colombia/xdk5-pm3f/about_data].